 It was timely in that the Soviet Union was gone, Russia had scaled down its space effort and was starting to be open about its activities, and the public no longer had a taste for the Kettering-type space 'scoops'.
 Forty years had passed since Geoff Perry and Derek Slater noted Korabl Sputnik 1's orbit change and the Group's work was now done.

 2002 - Reunion

-The last time a significant number of former Group members got together was in 2002 at Kettering partly as a tribute to Geoff Perry and partly to get people together for what would probably be the last time.
-As well as former members and associates of the tracking team, the event was attended by Geoff's widow Jean and his daughter Isabel.
+In commemoration, a number of former Group members assembled at Kettering - partly as a tribute to Geoff Perry and partly to get people together.
+As well as former members of the tracking team and associates of the Group, the event was attended by Geoff's widow Jean and his daughter Isabel.

 2009 - Commemoration in the Kettering Timeline